chaoyi-wu/PMC-LLaMA/README.md

 [**Arxiv Version**](https://arxiv.org/abs/2304.14454)

 ## Latest News:
 We have release a new model **MedLLaMA-13B** finetuned with LLaMA-13B on some medical corpus, termed as [**MedLLaMA-13B**](https://huggingface.co/chaoyi-wu/MedLLaMA_13B/blob/main/README.md).
-It have been proved to be more powerful than both LLaMA-13B and PMC-LLaMA, refering to our benchmark for detail comparison:
+It has been proved to be more powerful than both LLaMA-13B and PMC-LLaMA, refering to our benchmark for more detail comparisons:

 Similarly it can be easily loaded with:
 ```